c-kevin-kusuma/rHubs/README.md

 ## Overview

 Building an R package to deal with retrieving, analyzing, and updating data from HubSpot.
-This package is designed to pull and push data between 'R' and 'HubSpot' via 'API' calls using generated 'API Key'.
-In order to use this package, a valid 'HubSpot' instance and an account with sufficient access are required.
+This package is designed to pull and push data between R and HubSpot via API calls using generated API Key.
+In order to use this package, a valid HubSpot instance and an account with sufficient access are required.
 All inputs and outputs in this package will be in dataframes.
-Functions in this package will automatically perform translations between 'JSON' and dataframe to match the required input and output of 'HubSpot' objects.
+Functions in this package will automatically perform translations between JSON and dataframe to match the required input and output of HubSpot objects.

 <br>